abhishek-kumar-code/Redfish_Public/Specification.md

 Alert events happen when a resource needs to indicate an event of some significance.
 This may be either directly or indirectly pertaining to the resource.
 This style of event usually adopts a message registry approach similar to extended error handling in that a MessageId will be included.
 Examples of this kind of event are when a chassis is opened, button is pushed, cable is unplugged or threshold exceeded.
 These events usually do not correspond well to life cycle type events hence they have their own category.

-Events originate from a specific resource.
-Not all resources are able to generate events.
-Those resources capable of generating events might not generate any events unless a subscription has been created to listen for the event.

-NOTE: Refer to the [Security](#security) clause for security implications of Eventing
+NOTE: Refer to the [Security](#security) clause for security implications of Eventing.

 #### Event message subscription